Before pursuing his education, Nigel was a cook for two years in several restaurants specializing in Malaysian and international cuisine.

 - Salt: Both soy sauce and oyster sauce contain salt, so be very careful when adding salt.
 It is best to add it gradually as you taste.
 You can always add more salt, but you can't remove it!

 - Umami: I thought my egg fried rice lacked a bit of the "umami" flavor, so I added some fish sauce.
-Be aware that fish sauce also contains salt, however—so if you do choose to add it, do so before seasoning with additional salt.
+Be aware that fish sauce has a salty flavor—so if you do choose to add it, do so before seasoning with additional salt.

 Egg fried rice is Uncle Roger's favorite dish!
 I grew up making it since I was three years old.